toptal/picasso/docs/decisions/mui-v5-migration.md

 ### feature branch vs creating v5 folder for each component

-we can create e.g. `button-v5` folder with all files copied from `button` and do the changes on it
+We can create e.g. `button-v5` folder with all files copied from `button` and do the changes on it

 _Pros:_